RiccardoGTolli/REVO_challenge/README.md

 1. Cleaning the data:
     1. The data is stored in .arff files, this severely limits the possibilities on python to use well established libraries such as pandas, therefore a few ad-hoc cleaning steps have been applied to clean the files by treating them as text files.
     2. After cleaning, the .arff files are put into a single pandas DataFrame and we do common cleaning procedures such as handle missings, encode variables, remove outliers, missing indicator and inputation.
-    3. The file that does this is clean_data.py, it creates 'output/0_cleaned_data/df_task1.csv' 'output/0_cleaned_data/df_task2.csv'; the difference between the two files is that the latter is used for a classification problem so it s lacking some preprocessing steps that will be applied to train and test separately to avoid data leakage.
+    3. The file that does this is clean_data.py, it creates `'output/0_cleaned_data/df_task1.csv'` and  `'output/0_cleaned_data/df_task2.csv'`; the difference between the two files is that the latter is used for a classification problem so it s lacking some preprocessing steps that will be applied to train and test separately to avoid data leakage.

 2. Exploratory Analysis:
-   1. The file that does this step is task1_exploratory_analysis.py.
+   1. The file that does this step is `task1_exploratory_analysis.py`.
-   2. The output is simply two plots, the first is a time series line plot grouped by country, saved in 'output/1_task1_exploratory_analysis/Line plot grouped by country.png'; the second plot is a time series line plot grouped by sector, saved in 'output/1_task1_exploratory_analysis/Line plot grouped by sector.png'.
+   2. The output is simply two plots, the first is a time series line plot grouped by country, saved in `'output/1_task1_exploratory_analysis/Line plot grouped by country.png'`; the second plot is a time series line plot grouped by sector, saved in `'output/1_task1_exploratory_analysis/Line plot grouped by sector.png'`.

 3. Find the financial indicators that statistically changed between 2019 Q4 and 2020 Q2:
-   1. The timeframe can actually be decided before any run by simply using these fields in the config.json: start_year, start_quarter, end_year, end_quarter.
+   1. The timeframe can actually be decided before any run by simply using these fields in the config.json: `start_year`, `start_quarter`, `end_year`, `end_quarter`.
    2. We run a linear regression using Year and Quarter as x variables and a single financial indicator as y variable; therefore we run a model for each financial indicator.
-   3. Quarter has been trigonometrically encoded to preserve its cyclical nature, therefore it has been split in sin_quarter and cos_quarter.
+   3. Quarter has been trigonometrically encoded to preserve its cyclical nature, therefore it has been split in `sin_quarter` and `cos_quarter`.
    4. Using the average of the coefficients and pvalues for Year and Quarter we determine the indicators whose change is statistically significant.
-   5. The financial indicators that satisfy the pvalue requirement (which can be changed in config) are saved in 'output/2_task1_a/df_task1_a_result.csv' , you will also find plots for each feature in 'output/2_task1_a/'
+   5. The financial indicators that satisfy the pvalue requirement (which can be changed in config) are saved in `'output/2_task1_a/df_task1_a_result.csv'` , you will also find plots for each feature in `'output/2_task1_a/'`

 4. Find, for each sector, the financial indicators that statistically changed between 2019 Q4 and 2020 Q2.
 Rank these financial indicators based on the number of sectors in which they significantly changed:
    1. This is the same concept as task1_a but we are grouping the data by country.
-   2. You can find a ranking of statistically significant indicators by Country in 'output/3_task1_b/df_task1_b_result.csv'; while the plots are in 'output/3_task1_b/'
+   2. You can find a ranking of statistically significant indicators by Country in `'output/3_task1_b/df_task1_b_result.csv'`; while the plots are in `'output/3_task1_b/'`

 5. Implement a classification machine learning algorithm to predict the sector of the companies:
    1. Data is prepared for supervised learning, split in train and test,  three models are applied on it: Random Forest, LightGBM and XGBoost.
-   2. Hyperparameters can be changed in the config.json, look at sample_config.son to get ideas on which parameters to use.
-You can use the parameter step_wise_regression:true to only keep features that are improving the model, however this can take some time.
+   2. Hyperparameters can be changed in the `config.json`, look at `sample_config.json` to get ideas on which parameters to use.
-   3. The best model`s correlation matrix will be output in 'output/4_task2', best model is chosen according to the metric Accuracy.
+   3. The best model's correlation matrix will be output in `'output/4_task2'`, best model is chosen according to the metric Accuracy.